luau-lang/luau/rfcs/syntax-safe-navigation-operator.md

 Supporting optional calls/indexes, such as `x?[1]` and `x?()`, while not out of scope, are likely too fringe to support, while adding on a significant amount of parsing difficulty, especially in the case of shorthand function calls, such as `x?{}` and `x?""`.

-It is possible to make `x?.y = z` resolve to only setting `x.y` is `x` is nil, but assignments silently failing can be seen as surprising.
+It is possible to make `x?.y = z` resolve to only setting `x.y` if `x` is nil, but assignments silently failing can be seen as surprising.